 The Elderflower Spritz

 Another modern twist on the beloved Aperol Spritz, this delicate, herbal concoction is perfect for any hot, summer day.
 All you need to make one is some vodka, elderflower liqueur, lime juice, seltzer, and lime wheels for a garnish.
-Simply pour your ingredients into a wine glass, stir a little, and watch the magic happen.
+Simply pour your ingredients into a wine glass, stir, and watch the magic happen.

 The Ray of Sunshine